18F/content-guide/_pages/content-types/data.md

 <img src="https://raw.githubusercontent.com/18F/content-guide/data-1/_pages/content-types/images/table_1.png" width="50%" height="50%">

-In [this example](http://www.well-beingindex.com/2016-community-impact) from the Gallup - Healthways Well Being index, we can observe the following:
+In [this example](http://www.well-beingindex.com/2016-community-impact) of a table from the Gallup - Healthways Well Being index, we can observe the following:

 - columns are clearly defined
 - fonts are legible and contrast well with cell shading